 Deposits.
 Our deposits are generated primarily from our primary market area.
 We offer a selection of deposit accounts, including savings accounts, checking accounts, certificates of deposit and individual retirement accounts.
 Deposit account terms vary, with the principal differences being the minimum balance required, the amount of time the funds must remain on deposit and the interest rate.
-We have the authority to accept brokered deposits, and had \$5.5 million of such deposits as of December 31, 2022.
-In addition, we had \$38.2 million of municipal deposits at December 31, 2022.
+We have the authority to accept brokered deposits, but had no such deposits as of December 31, 2023.
+In addition, we had \$21.5 million of municipal deposits at December 31, 2023.